bhecquet/qualityBoard/README.md

 If you want to use anything else than the technical debts to see the global avancment, change the metric id in *Avancment*.

 ### Jira
-This is the config linked to the *Jir*a server.
+This is the config linked to the *Jira* server.
 Remember to change the project id in _project_.
 In this config, you may add filters for differents variables :

 #### Version